 Julianna Rubio Slager’s Meditations is inspired by C.S.
-Lewis’ essay Meditations in a Toolshed.
+Lewis’ essay Meditation in a Toolshed.

 "I was standing today in the dark toolshed.
 The sun was shining outside and through the crack at the top of the door there came a sunbeam.
 From where I stood that beam of light, with the specks of dust floating in it, was the most striking thing in the place…”

 Originally premiered in 2016, Meditations explores how a different perspective can lead two similar people to opposite conclusions.
-In Meditations in a Toolshed, Lewis uses this analogy to describe the mystery of faith.
+In Meditation in a Toolshed, Lewis uses this analogy to describe the mystery of faith.

 "… I was seeing the beam, not seeing things by it.
 Then I moved, so that the beam fell on my eyes.
 Instantly the whole previous picture vanished.
 I saw no toolshed, and (above all) no beam.
 Instead I saw, framed in the irregular cranny at the top of the door, green leaves moving on the branches of a tree outside and beyond that, 90 odd million miles away, the sun.
 Looking along the beam, and looking at the beam are very different experiences."